-“I always wanted to be a lawyer so that I could that help people...
+“I always wanted to be a lawyer so that I could help people...
 We’re really privileged to be at this firm where we are able to do systemic change work throughout the state and throughout the country around accessing justice for low-income litigants.”

 “I’m focused now on making sure that survivors and nonprofits that work most closely with survivors are aware of the change in the law and that they can use it to remove some of those barriers that are holding them back.”